powerofneurogaming/Karting-Tutorial-Game---Bootcamp-2021/README.md

 Karting Tutorial Game for students of 2021 bootcamp

-Once loading the project onto your workstation, proceed with doing the highlighet tutorials!
+Once loading the project onto your workstation, proceed with doing the highlighted tutorials!